 Since 1971, the St. Patrick's Parade of Metairie has been taking to the streets of Old Metairie.
-The spectacle begins Sunday, March 17 at noon at 1901 Severn Avenue and heads down Severn to Metairie Road, ending at Focis and Canal.
+This year, the spectacle begins Sunday, March 15 at noon on Severn Avenue in front of Rummel High School and heads down Severn to Metairie Road to the parish line.
 The parade includes 100 floats and trucks, bands, and marching clubs – not to mention all the cabbage, carrots, potatoes and beads you can catch.
 View route.

 Irish Channel St. Patrick’s Day Club Block Party

 This all-day party on Saturday, March 17 at Annunciation Square starts at 1 p.m.
 Come enjoy Irish music, food, and drink.
 Proceeds benefit St. Michael Special School.
 See party location.

 The Downtown Irish Club Parade on Tuesday, March 17 starts on the corner of Burgundy and Piety streets in the Bywater at 6 p.m.
 From there, it heads up Royal, then across Esplanade to Decatur, and up Canal to Bourbon Street.
 A great time is always had by all and that’s no blarney.
 See route.

 The Louisiana Irish-Italian Parade will roll Sunday, March 22 at noon, on the traditional Veterans parade route in Metairie.
 See route.

 St. Bernard Irish-Italian Islenos Parade